Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under

-\subsubsection{Baseline}
+All simulations are based on the German Federal Government deployment trajectory for four technology categories: (i) publicly accessible charging stations, (ii) \acp{EV}, (iii) heat pumps, and (iv) rooftop \ac{PV} capacity.
+The 2025 values are the measured baseline and the 2035 and 2045 values the official targets, with the intermediate years 2030 and 2040 obtained by linear interpolation.
+Comparable studies by Agora Energiewende \cite{agora2024} and the Fraunhofer Institute for Solar Energy Systems \cite{fraunhoferISE2024} arrive at broadly similar deployment trajectories.
+The Federal Government figures are drawn from the Renewable Energy Sources Act \cite{eeg2023}, the Photovoltaic Strategy \cite{bmwk2023photovoltaik}, the Master Plan for Charging Infrastructure II \cite{bmdv2022ladeinfrastruktur}, and the Heat Pump Offensive report \cite{bmdv2022waermepumpen}.
+Per-100-\ac{HH} indicators are calculated using \cite{bbsranalysen2024}, which assumes 42.0 million households in 2025 and 42.6 million in 2045.
+The resulting scenario values are summarised in \autoref{tab:energy-transition-pathways}.

+\subsubsection{Baseline (2025)}

-According to \cite{bundesnetzagentur2026}, Germany had 91,351 publicly accessible charging facilities with a total of 165,295 charging points as of 01 January 2025.
-This corresponds to approximately 0.22 charging facilities per 100 HH.
-Only around one fifth (22\%, 36,652 units) of charging points were fast chargers.
-The majority (78\%, 128,643 units) were normal chargers.
-Total charging capacity amounted to 6.28 GW, with the most common power class being 15–22 kW.
-In contrast, in \cite{kraftfahrtbundesamt2025} 1,651,643 \acp{EV} are reported as of 01 January 2025, corresponding to approximately 3.93 \acp{EV} per 100 HH.
-Hence, there are roughly 10.0 \acp{EV} per public charging point.
-After wind energy, \ac{PV} is the second most important renewable electricity source in Germany.
-In 2025, 4,474,362 rooftop \ac{PV} systems with a combined installed generation capacity of approximately 76.0 GW are reported \cite{bundesnetzagentur2026anzahlpv}.
-This translates into 10.7 rooftop \ac{PV} systems per 100 HH.
-At the end of 2024, Germany had approximately 1,600,000 heat pumps \cite{bundesverbandwaermepumpe2026}.
-This corresponds to roughly 3.81 heat pumps per 100 HH.
+According to \cite{bundesnetzagentur2026}, Germany had 91,351 publicly accessible charging stations (comprising 165,295 individual charging points) as of 1 January 2025, corresponding to approximately 0.22 stations per 100~HH.
+In \cite{kraftfahrtbundesamt2025}, 1,651,643 \acp{EV} are reported, equivalent to 3.93 per 100~HH.
+After wind energy, solar \ac{PV} is Germany's second largest renewable source.
+In 2025, 4,474,362 rooftop systems with a combined capacity of 76.0~GW were in operation \cite{bundesnetzagentur2026anzahlpv}, corresponding to 10.7 systems per 100~HH.
+At the end of 2024, approximately 1,600,000 heat pumps were installed \cite{bundesverbandwaermepumpe2026}, equivalent to 3.81 per 100~HH.